stratumn/go-indigonode/doc/conventions.md

 The [dep](https://github.com/golang/dep) dependency manager is preferred and should be used when possible (until vgo becomes the standard).

-Libp2p and Multiaddr packages are exceptions and are usually distributed using the [gx](https://github.com/whyrusleeping/gx) package manager, which uses IPFS to fetch the packages.

 ## Git

 Squash multiple commits into commits that make sense before doing a pull